keremkocak5/mavid/README.md

 ### Security

 Spring Web Security ensures authentication for accessing web services.
 In this demo application, username and password are embedded into SecurityConfig class.
-Since this is only a demo, you can use user1/1234 to be gain access.
+Since this is only a demo, you can use **user1/1234** to gain access.

-### Compiling the service
+### Compiling the project

 The following Maven command should be executed to compile the service:
 ```